 2022-2024 Native American Commission Officers:

-Interim Chairman: Chairman Thomas Rivers, Choctaw-Apache Tribe of Ebarb
+Chairman: Chairman Thomas Rivers, Choctaw-Apache Trube of Ebarb

 Office of Indian Affairs Scholarship